 Small Business Administration loans are the easiest and quickest funding option for lawyers looking to start or expand their law practice.
 These loans are approved by the banks and are partially guaranteed by the federal government up to 85% of the loan’s total, allowing lenders to approve your loan application quickly.
 Most traditional lenders consider lending to small businesses a risky investment—they’re comfortable in working with businesses with a good and longstanding credit history.

 The SBA 7(a) loan program is the best option for law firm financing.
-This loan option offers large loan amount to fit any type of financial needs and can be used for any purpose.
-In addition, longer repayment terms and lower interest rates are another major benefits of SBA 7(a) loan program.
-Remember, the SBA loan are highly competitive and the application process takes time, based upon how much information is required.
-So, if you’re in need of quick money, and can’t wait for that longer period to get approval, its best to consider other funding opportunities.
+This loan option offers a large loan amount to fit any type of financial needs and can be used for any purpose.
+In addition, longer repayment terms and lower interest rates are another major benefits of the SBA 7(a) loan program.
+Remember, the SBA loan is highly competitive and the application process takes time, based upon how much information is required.
+So, if you’re in need of quick money, and can’t wait for that long period to get approval, its best to consider other funding opportunities.

 SBA Loan Group is another lender that provides specific loans to law firms, with terms up to 25 years.